Hitting the Wall ... of Self, and

 months, suspecting there might be something there.
 I

-also passed on my excessive THC use during the same
+also passed on to the staff my excessive THC use during the

-period.
-But “dizzy” I was to the tunnel vision in the
+same period.
+But “dizzy” I was to the tunnel vision in

-ER, which has to save lives, and send you elsewhere for fuller
+the ER, which has to save lives, and send you elsewhere for

-evaluations.
-This was a big teaching hospital, and a lot
+fuller evaluations.
+This was a big teaching hospital,

-actually listening to me?), I was transfered for an overnight
+listening to me?), I was transfered for an overnight stay in a

-stay in a Unit designed to look more carefully than does the
+Unit designed to look more carefully than does the ER, but is

 The next morning their cardiac interested folks wanted to do